 ChocoWelt by Aeschbach Chocolatier in Root

-There is a world of chocolate conveniently located between Lucerne and Zug: ChocoWelt.
-An interactive museum brings visitors up to speed with chocolate production, but the real magic happens in the area where one can peek onto the factory floor.
+A world of chocolate is conveniently located between Lucerne and Zug: ChocoWelt.
+An interactive museum brings you up to speed with chocolate production, but the real magic happens in the area where one can peek onto the factory floor.
 Depending on the season of your visit, you may spot employees painting Easter bunnies or Santa Clauses.